Integration through rights in a European Society? A new theory on the role of law for integration within and beyond a fractured EU

 Definition of European Integration

 European integration is defined as a process combining citizens into a coherent, though diverse, society.
 This approach captures whether and if so, how integration through rights can succeed in a multipolar society constituted by European Union law, both in the EU and its neighbourhood.
-It also specifies conditions that are supportive and averse to achieving integration of the emerging European society.
+It also specifies conditions which are supportive and averse to achieving integration of the emerging European society.

-Research Methodology
+Methodology

 After theorising conditions for EU-derived rights to integrate the emerging European society in the EU and its neighbourhood, qualitative comparative research is deployed to identify to what extent EU-derived rights are part of Europe’s living law in the EU and beyond.